Timinator2000/Algorithm_X/18 - your turn/02 - assorted rectangular pieces.md

 # Making Your Solution Fast

 If you want to maximize speed, you might need to add some problem-space reduction.
 Are there any ways you can reduce the size of the problem before building the matrix for Algorithm X?
 Keep in mind that this process takes time.
-If you attempt to add problem-space reduction, is there a way you can quantify how much benefit you are get and at what cost?
+If you attempt to add problem-space reduction, is there a way you can quantify how much benefit you get and at what cost?